-Both the models were fit using \verb+PyStan+, and were run long enough to yield a sample of approximately 10K independent posterior draws, after an initial burn in period.
-The teams which feature in the data are those in table~\ref{tableteams}, with the addition of Burnley, Leicester City and Queens Park Rangers, who replaced the relegated teams of Cardiff City, Fulham and Norwich City for the 2014/2015 season.
-The set-up outlined at the beginning of this section allows us to view the evolution of a team's attack/defence parameter or a player's latent ability through time after different fitting blocks.
-We denote block 0 to be all the fixtures in the 2013/2014 English Premier League season, block 1 to be block 0 plus the first 80 fixtures of the 2014/2015 season, block 2 to be block 1 plus the next 80 fixtures, block 3 to include the next 80 fixtures, with block 4 including the next 80 fixtures again.
-The attack and defence parameters through time for both the baseline model and the model including the latent player abilities for selected teams are shown in figure~\ref{attdeffig}, where we plot negative defence so that positive values indicate increased ability.
-Recall that these parameters for all teams must sum-to-zero.
-We see similar, but not identical, patterns under both models.
+The attack and defence parameters through time for both the baseline model and the model including the latent player abilities for selected teams are shown in Figure~\ref{attdeffig}, where we plot negative defence so that positive values indicate increased ability.
+Recall that these parameters for all teams must sum to zero.
+We see similar, but not identical patterns under both models.
 The model including latent player abilities reduces the variance of the attack and defence parameters compared to the baseline model, suggesting the inclusion of the $\Delta$s accounts for some of a team's attack and defensive ability.
 Manchester City and Chelsea follow similar patterns under both models, with Chelsea clearly having the best defence parameter.
-Including the $\Delta$s impacts Liverpool's attacking ability, where the removal of Suarez (Liverpool's best attacking player, who transferred to Barcelona between the 2013/2014 and 2014/2015 seasons), clearly reduces Liverpool's attacking threat at a more drastic rate than the baseline model.
-This is inline with reality, where Liverpool only scored 52 goals over the 2014/2015 season compared to 101 goals the previous year.
-Cardiff City, who got relegated after the 2013/2014 season, but feature in all blocks despite not being used for prediction (as fixtures involving them can inform the attack and defence abilities of other teams), have relatively constant parameters under both models, accounting for the reduction in variance.
+Including the $\Delta$s impacts Liverpool's attacking ability, where the removal of Suarez (Liverpool's best attacking player who transferred to Barcelona between the 2013/2014 and 2014/2015 seasons) clearly reduces Liverpool's attacking threat at a more drastic rate than the baseline model.
+This is in line with reality, where Liverpool only scored 52 goals over the 2014/2015 season compared to 101 goals the previous year.
+Cardiff City, who got relegated after the 2013/2014 season but feature in all blocks despite not being used for prediction (as games involving them can inform the attack and defence abilities of other teams), have relatively constant parameters under both models, accounting for the reduction in variance.
 Notable for Burnley is the peak/trough observed after block~3; this is due to the fact that Burnley were starting to look at the prospect of relegation and needed to start winning games, hence, they tried (and succeeded) to score more goals in order to win games, but found themselves more likely to concede goals in the process of doing so.